the more you know

 Lake Tahoe

-How to get to Lake Tahoe: The lake has access all around it’s circumference, so depending on where you are coming from and where you are headed to will dictate whether you’re driving in on state roads 89, 267, or 50.
-For flights to Lake Tahoe consider flying into the Sacramento airport or the Reno-Tahoe airport and acquiring a rental for the one to two hour drive.
+How to get to Lake Tahoe: The lake has access all around its circumference, so depending on where you are coming from and where you are headed will dictate whether you’re driving in on state roads 89, 267, or 50.
+For flights to Lake Tahoe consider flying into the Sacramento airport or the Reno-Tahoe airport and acquiring a rental for the one to two-hour drive.

-special use permit is very likely to be required for holding you wedding along the shore of Lake Tahoe.
+A special use permit is very likely to be required for holding your wedding along the shore of Lake Tahoe.

 groom and bride look into each others' eyes at sunset. the ocean is behind them, lit up by the light.